mengbinhao/jack-note/docs/english/everyday.md

   > I've heard so much about you. only good things I hope
   > It's so great to finally put a face to the name.
 I know.
 It's been a long time coming

+- 理想化
+  > We often idealize the life of a celebrity.
+We expect everything in their lives to be perfect, which is not the case
+  > We romanticized our opponent.
+We expected them to have a basic understanding if the rules, and we assume that they would follow them
+  > You paint a rosy picture of him and you fail to see any flaw of his

 - 其他
   > It feels like a roller coaster
   > get around 出门/外出